Kineara/tarkov-api/README.md

 	/v/quests/[quest]

 # Relations
+	- One trader has many trader-levels
-	- One trader has many items
+	- One trader-level has many items
-	- One item has many traders
+	- One item has many trader-levels

 	- One quest has many items
 	- One item has many quests